-Golf and Your Spine
+Golf and your Spine

-- A C-Spine posture comes from limited spinal mobility.
+A C-Spine posture comes from limited spinal mobility.
 If the spine cannot extend properly, you end up with a rounded back prior to your swing.
 Rotation is limited in this posture, so many golfers will compensate in other areas of their swing to try to generate power.
 The curved posture puts added strain on the discs, and can result in a disc herniation.

 After posture, the ability of the spine to turn smoothly is the most important factor in a strong, reproducible golf swing.
 If the joints cannot move properly, power generated in your legs is lost, and your distance will suffer.
 Mobility in the joints and flexibility in the muscles can both contribute to a loss of spinal mobility.

-Overall, we lead sedentary lives compared to what our bodies are designed for.
+Overall, we lead sedentary lives compared to what our bodies have evolved for.
 Sitting at work or in a car causes the joints of the spine to stiffen.
 You may not notice this stiffness at first but it changes the way you move, and can snowball as other joints compensate.
 Chiropractors, like Dr French, are specially trained to find these misalignments, and correct them using adjustments.
 Many professional golfers take advantage of chiropractors on the tour, and that kind of help is invaluable for amateurs as well.

 How Dr French can help your golf game